High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Triangular-lattice model

-for all relative positions of the nearest-neighbour pairs $ij$ and $kl$.
-These are plotted in Fig.~\ref{fig: dimer108}: the correlation functions appear to decay to very small values over a correlation length of about three unit cells.
+To gain further insight into this intermediate phase, we computed the connected dimer-dimer correlators $D(ij,kl)$ for all relative positions of the nearest-neighbour pairs $ij$ and $kl$.
+These are plotted in Fig.~\ref{fig: dimer108}: dimer correlations appear to decay to very small values over a correlation length of about three unit cells.
 While simulations on larger system sizes would be needed to exclude the possibility of a small residual VBS order parameter, these results are most compatible with a spin-liquid state.